What is Envirothon?

 There are three levels of Envirothon competition: Regional, State, and National Competition.
-All of 2022 Competitions are planned to be held in-person.
+All of the 2023 Competitions are planned to be held in-person.
 The Washington State Envirothon Committee will be keeping a close eye on statewide COVID safety protocols and are prepared to accommodate a virtual competition if needed to ensure the health and safety of all involved.

 Washington Regional Envirothon

 Washington State Regional Envirothon is the first step in the Envirothon journey!
 The top teams from the regional competition will move on to the Washington State Envirothon Competition.